 The Fed will continue to print money throughout the year and this will continue for 2021.
 The Fed also will not raise interest rates for the next couple of years as their quantitative easing policy is well on track.

 Gold Offers Stability and Growth

 Moreover, I would like to mention bitcoin.
-For me bitcoin is digital gold.
-You can buy it fast and sell it fast and you can have in cold storage virtually in your basement.
+For me, bitcoin is digital gold.
+You can buy it fast and sell it fast and you can have it in cold storage virtually in your basement.

-A prudent down to earth investor always has a percentage of his portfolio invested in gold to protect his savings from inflation, economic crisis geopolitical tensions and so on.
-In these uncertain times gold is a good bet to safeguard your lifetime savings from the economic recession.
+A prudent down to earth investor always has a percentage of his portfolio invested in gold to protect his savings from inflation, economic crisis geopolitical tensions, and so on.
+In these uncertain times, gold is a good bet to safeguard your life savings from the economic recession.